thefactus/weblobparser/README.md

 # WebLogParser

-WebLogParser is a flexible solution to parse data from web log files
+WebLogParser is a flexible solution to parse data from web log files.

 Rubycritic Score: 96.83 (lib folder)